ks31097/git-information/README.md

-# git-information
+Git-information
+---
-Sinatra web app for getting full name, photos and public repositories saved on Github.
+> Sinatra web app for getting full name, photos and public repositories saved on Github.